If you currently have different insurance providers for homeowners/renters insurance and auto insurance, you might be overpaying.

 Likely in an effort to attract younger buyers, State Farm’s renter’s insurance rates compete even with online-only providers like Lemonade.

 Bundle-wise, State Farm claims that you can save up to $854 on a home and auto bundle.
 They do disclaim, however, that this number reflects how much new policyholders saved when switching in 2018, not necessarily how much State Farm discounts their own bundles.
-Still, the savings surely exist, and you can find out how much by calling an agent.
+Still, the savings surely exist, and you can find out how much by calling an insurance agent.

 - A generous expected bundle discount.